barbarian1803/fa_db_migration/README.md

 # fa_db_migration
-FrontAccounting v.2.3.xx database migration module
+FrontAccounting v.2.3.xx and v.2.4 database migration module

 Can be installed for v.2.4 too.
 Please refer to : http://frontaccounting.com/punbb/viewtopic.php?id=7056 when installing locally.